 Deadlines for submissions

 - Work for the May issue must be received by 10 January

 - Work for the November issue must be received by 10 July

 Submissions may be made at any time and will be considered for the next issue.
-We send acceptance/rejection letters once all submissions have been considered and the issue's contents list has been finalised (this is usually the month before or of publication).
+We send acceptance/rejection letters once all submissions have been considered and the issue's contents list has been finalised (this is usually in March for the autumn issue and October for the spring issue).
 Submissions will not be held over for future issues unless you have agreed to this.